Introduction to counselling and psychotherapy (D12)

 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.

 Enquire about this courseMake an enquiry

-This award winning part time course will introduce you to the fundamental aspects of child, adolescent and family mental healthcare and practice,...Find out more
+This award winning course explores the fundamental aspects of child, adolescent and family mental healthcare and practice, informed by...Find out more

 Other versions of this course

 You may also be interested in our online course: